 Only Fedwire and SEPA are accepted for sell transactions - but for buying orders, there are generally multiple options for your local fiat currency.

 Rates to expect for withdrawals and deposits

-Coinmama doesn’t charge anything for withdrawals and deposits.
+Coinmama doesn’t charge anything for standard withdrawals and deposits.
 That’s not because it makes no money.

 This is so because Coinmama doesn’t allow withdrawals or deposits.
-All transactions using Coinmama are paid directly from the source (fiat) and delivered straight to a crypto wallet that you specified.
+All transactions using Coinmama are paid directly from the source fiat currency and delivered straight to a crypto wallet that you specified.